gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 We're ready to build a plugin for our site.
 Just as it sounds, Gatsby plugins let us add cool little features to our site without encumbering our main code.

-We'll put our plugin in a folder called `plugins` inside our gatsby project.
+We'll put our plugin in a folder called `plugins` inside our Gatsby project.

 We're going to create  **gatsby-language-chooser-plugin**.
 This plugin allows us to access a language, as well as update it, at any time.
 It makes use of React's [context](https://reactjs.org/docs/context.html) api and Gatsby's [wrapRootElement](https://www.gatsbyjs.org/docs/browser-apis/#wrapRootElement) api.